Kirill Marchenko Game Preview: Blue Jackets vs. Maple Leafs

-The Columbus Blue Jackets, Kirill Marchenko included, will meet the Toronto Maple Leafs on Saturday, December 23, 2023 at 7:00 PM ET.
-Considering a wager on Marchenko in the Blue Jackets-Maple Leafs matchup?
-Use our stats and information below.
+The Columbus Blue Jackets, Kirill Marchenko included, will play the Toronto Maple Leafs on Friday, December 29, 2023 at 7:00 PM ET.
+Prop bets for Marchenko are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.